wannabeOG/MAS-PyTorch/README.md

 6) ``data_prep.py``: File to download the datset and split the dataset into 4 folders that are interpreted as 						 different tasks
 7) ``utils/model_utils.py``: Utilities for training the model on the sequence of tasks
 8) ``utils/mas_utils.py``: Utilities for the optimizers that implement the idea of computing the gradients       							locally
-9) ``evaluate.py``: The file to evalute the performance of the model and compute the forgetting undergone by the 					 model on any task

 Training
 ------------------------------